galaxyproject/galaxy-hub/content/news/2024-07-26-shiny-phyloseq-on-EU/index.md

 This app allows to perform dynamic analysis of metabarcoding/amplicon data such as:

-* filter data based on metadadata and taxonomy
+* filter data based on metadata and taxonomy
 * plot alpha diversity
 * plot distance networks